Who We Are

 The submission period for the 2023 Voices Israel Anthology opened on December 15th.
 Go to the Submitting To The Anthology page for the Submittable button enabling you to submit your 3 best unpublished poems for inclusion.

 We held a very successful workshop in Haifa on November 24th.
 Details are on the web page for the workshop.
-We hope as usual to make a chapbook of participants' poems resulting from it, and will put a notice on this page when it's ready.

 Our Bar Sagi Young Poets Prize, a competition for school students aged 12 to 19 at the time the poem was written, opened for submissions on November 15th.
-For full details see the Bar Sagi Prize general information page, and the Rules and Guidelines of the competition.

 The submission period for the Reuben Rose Competition closed in mid-October and our judges are now busy considering the last of the poems submitted and making their final decisions.
 Our administrator Mark Levinson will announce the results, hopefully in the first half of December.
 Stay tuned!